aliyun/terraform-provider-alicloud/website/docs/r/cs_managed_kubernetes.html.markdown

   * `master_public_ip` - Master node SSH IP address.
   * `service_domain` - Service Access Domain.
 * `worker_ram_role_name` - The RamRole Name attached to worker node.
-* `certificate_authority` - (Available in 1.105.0+) Nested attribute containing certificate authority data for your cluster.
+* `certificate_authority` - (Available since v1.105.0) Nested attribute containing certificate authority data for your cluster.
   * `cluster_cert` - The base64 encoded cluster certificate data required to communicate with your cluster.
 Add this to the certificate-authority-data section of the kubeconfig file for your cluster.
   * `client_cert` - The base64 encoded client certificate data required to communicate with your cluster.
 Add this to the client-certificate-data section of the kubeconfig file for your cluster.
   * `client_key` - The base64 encoded client key data required to communicate with your cluster.
 Add this to the client-key-data section of the kubeconfig file for your cluster.
-* `rrsa_metadata` - (Optional, Available in v1.185.0+) Nested attribute containing RRSA related data for your cluster.
+* `rrsa_metadata` - (Optional, Available since v1.185.0) Nested attribute containing RRSA related data for your cluster.
   * `enabled` - Whether the RRSA feature has been enabled.
   * `rrsa_oidc_issuer_url` - The issuer URL of RRSA OIDC Token.
   * `ram_oidc_provider_name` - The name of OIDC Provider that was registered in RAM.